genneko/freebsd-install-on-zfs/README.md

 - ZFSBOOT_GELI_ENCRYPTION

-    Set this to non-empty value (i.e. 1) when you want to use whole disk encryption with GELI.
+    Set this to non-empty value (e.g. 1) when you want to use whole disk encryption with GELI.
 Default is none (empty string).

 - __ZFSBOOT_DATASETS__